jacebenson/jace.pro/content/post/2019-11-13-vs-code-extensions/index.md

 The good;

-- Preconfigured (also customizable) to download many system files and fields
+- Pre-configured (also customizable) to download many system files and fields
 - A way to download records regardless of scope/application
 - Compare file to server
 - Intellisense